Therp/Therp-Addons/trp_project_scrum/README.rst

 - Task types
 - Tests

-Collabnorators can read and create attachments on the tasks.
+Collaborators can read and create attachments on the tasks.

 **Table of contents**